adhurwit/Phi3inAzureContainerApps/README.md

 ## Modify the Azure Container App

 I created a consumption Azure Container App according to the tutorial above, and then I just had to make sure that the command and args were set properly.
 This needs to be done via YAML.
-I used the Azure console built-in to the Portal.
+I used the Azure console built-in to the Portal to get and update per the tutorial above.
 For this model, it seems 2 core and 4GB were the right amount.

+This is the relevant YAML:
+`
+containers:
+    - command:
+      - "/llama-server"
+      args:
+      - "-m"
+      - /models/Phi-3-mini-4k-instruct-q4.gguf
+      - "-c"
+      - 4096
+      - "--port"
+      - 80
+      - "--host"
+      - 0.0.0.0
+`

 The llama.cpp server generally supports the OpenAI API (completion endpoint).
 I tested it out with curl but it seems like it can be used with some packages (autogen).
 The performance I got in this setup was reported by the server as ~7 tokens per second.